artreadelfshophome

 The Food

 • Don't try to loose weight during the holidays.
-There is something for just holding onto the pre-season weight.
+There is something to be said for just holding onto the pre-season weight.

 • Eat before attending, and party.